Advice for Students

 Should I ask my TA (teaching assistant)?

-Ideally, you should ask professor instead of a TA for a letter of recommendation related to classroom performance or research.
+Ideally, you should ask a full professor instead of a TA for a letter of recommendation related to classroom performance or research.
 If, in the course of your research, you worked more directly with a graduate student than with a professor, the graduate student may be able to provide more specific examples of your knowledge and skills.
 In this case, it is worthwhile to have your professor and graduate student co-author a letter to which they both contribute their observations of your work and skills.
 If both parties are willing, the professor should be the one who signs the letter of recommendation.

 Who can write about the breadth of my involvement and experiences?